 As far as historians can tell, our African ancestors maintained areas of low-growing grasses around their homes to make it easier to see predators before they got too close.
 That same train of thought continued well into Medieval times, when grand expanses of lawn exposed enemy armies as they approached.
 England’s 12th and 13th century nobility decided that lawns provided a great place for sports that eventually evolved into tennis, croquet, and golf.
 The less wealthy commoners also maintained grassy areas, but that was to feed their sheep and cattle.

 Those grand expanses of greenery are easy to grow in England.
 Adequate moisture, fertile, well-drained soil, and lots of overcast days allow turf grasses to thrive.
 Plus, it’s much easier to find a sheep to keep your lawn neatly trimmed.
-Not so, here in the good ol’ US of A. The seed and sod originally brought to the U.S. was from plants native to England and cooler parts of Europe, which are completely unsuitable to our Bay Area climate.
+Not so, here in the good ol’ US of A. The seed and sod originally brought to the U.S. was from plants native to England and cooler parts of Europe, which are completely unsuitable to many other warmer climates.
 Also, lawns are work - ask any greenskeeper.
-Most home owners did not have the time or resources to maintain a lawn ‘just for show’, until the invention of the lawn mower, in 1830.
+Most homeowners did not have the time or resources to maintain a lawn ‘just for show’, until the invention of the lawn mower, in 1830.
 Making it easier to maintain a neatly trimmed ornamental lawn, lawn mowers played a big role in making lawns popular among the poor and middle classes.
 In 1952, a man named Abraham Levitt created the first planned suburban community, complete with established lawns, and the American Dream, as we know it today, was born.
 (I’ll bet you thought it was a lot older than that, didn’t you?
 I did, too.)

 Modern lawns are commonly grown from sod.
 Sod is squares of soil with the grass already growing in it.
 Lawns can also be grown from seed, but grass seed isn’t cheap.
 Either is sod, for that matter.